jbjbjb1/TogglCon/README.md

 * In the description field, add the client name in brackets at the start, e.g. "(Client) Description"
 * In the description field, if there are multiple entries for the same project/Wxxxxxxx, it will group them and the second entry onwards will have the duration in brackets, e.g. "(Client) Description, Description1 (1.0hr), Description2 (0.5hr)"

+Errors that will be advised are:
+* If the format 'Pxxxxxxx/Wxxxxxxx - Project title/Job title' in Toggl is not followed

 Note: a current limitation is that there can only be one tag for a project/job combination on each day's timesheet.

 # How to run and use it